-Its so good, I had to put them both.
-Fun fact, I have an ongoing list in the notes section of my phone, that has every breakfast spot I have been to in recent years, what I ordered (9/10 times its a Eggs Benedict), and my in-depth thoughts about the place.
+Fun fact, I have an ongoing list in the notes section of my phone, that has every breakfast spot I have been to in recent years, what I ordered (9/10 times its an Eggs Benedict), and my in-depth thoughts about the place.
 Both highly ranking on the food, atmosphere, and satisfaction.

 Great alternatives: Walnut Avenue Cafe, Cafe Brasil